-Monash Sustainable Development Institute, one of the co-sponsors and organisers of PUF, showcased the Revitalising Informal Settlements their Environments (RISE) program, as an example of an action-research placing evidence at the heart of the program’s efforts.
+Monash Sustainable Development Institute, one of the co-sponsors and organisers of PUF, showcased the RISE program as an example of an action-research placing evidence at the heart of the program’s efforts.

 Talking at a breakout session at PUF, RISE Program Manager Dr. Matthew French said better evidence is needed of what works in terms of affordable urban service delivery.
 ‘RISE aims to generate evidence on the implementation of nature-based solutions – like wetlands and biofiltration gardens – in delivering sustainable, cost-effective health and environmental improvements.

-‘These solutions have the potential to enable access to clean water for people living in informal settlements now, rather than waiting years for costly, ‘big pipe’ water systems to eventually reach the settlements’.
+‘These solutions have the potential to enable access to clean water for people living in informal settlements now, rather than waiting years for costly, ‘big pipe’ water systems to eventually reach the settlements,’ French said.

 In his closing address, Tuvalu Prime Minister, Hon.
 Enele Sosana Sopoaga commended the regional pledge to action, and committed political support to the cause.
 Hon.
 Sopoaga committed to tabling the Declaration at the upcoming Pacific Island Forum leaders meeting in Tuvalu next month.